WestRidgeSystems/jmisb/README.md

 ## API Usage

-A primary objective of jMISB is to provide an easy-to-use API allowing non-domain experts to create applications leveraging MISB standards.
+A primary objective of jmisb is to provide an easy-to-use API allowing non-domain experts to create applications leveraging MISB standards.

 The primary API for reading/writing video and metadata is in the `org.jmisb.api` package.